Skin Care FAQ’s

 What to Expect

 If soft wax is being used, the warm wax will be spread on the hairs in a thin layer.
-A cloth strip (muslin or pellon) is then applied to the wax, and rubbed in the direction of hair growth.
+A cloth pellon strip is then applied to the wax, and rubbed in the direction of hair growth.
 The strip is then pulled quickly in the opposite direction of hair growth while the skin is held taut with the other hand.

 If hard wax is being used, a thicker amount of warm wax is applied and allowed to dry.
 No cloth strip is applied.
 The wax is flicked to allow the esthetician to grip it, and it is then pulled off quickly in the opposite direction of hair growth.